Skip to main content

 Congressman John Moolenaar represents the hardworking residents of Michigan's Second Congressional District.

-As Michigan’s senior member of the House Committee on Appropriations, Moolenaar is dedicated to holding the federal government accountable to taxpayers.
+As Michigan’s only member of the House Committee on Appropriations, Moolenaar is dedicated to holding the federal government accountable to taxpayers.
 He strongly believes in fiscal responsibility and has been fighting to make the economy work for Michigan families and seniors.
-As a member of the committee, he serves on the Subcommittee on Agriculture, Rural Development, Food and Drug Administration, and Related Agencies and the Subcommittee on Labor, Health and Human Services, Education, and Related Agencies.
+As a member of the committee, he serves on the Subcommittee on Agriculture, Rural Development, Food and Drug Administration, and Related Agencies, the Subcommittee on Labor, Health and Human Services, Education, and Related Agencies and the Subcommittee on National Security, Department of State, and Related Programs.

 Image